smatechnologies/vc-rpa-training-guide/docs/web-macro-interest-rate.md

 1. Navigate to **Home Lending**.
 2. Click on 'View Purchase Rates', scroll to find the 30-year fixed rate.
-3. Right-click the rate and select Extract Data.
+3. Right-click the rate and select **Add Extract Data Action**.
-4. On the **Extract data** tab, select and confirm the element (e.g., “InnterText: 6.75”) is correctly identified.
+4. On the **Extract data** tab, select and confirm the element (e.g., “InnerText: 6.75”) is correctly identified.
 5. Select the **Destination** tab and set the destination to the 30 year fix rate variable.
 6. Click **OK** to confirm.
 7. **Stop** the recording.